-Robert Bogue has contributed to more than 100 book projects and numerous publishing projects, and has authored 25 books of his own, including “The SharePoint Shepherd’s Guide for End Users”.
-As a fifteen-time recipient of the Microsoft MVP award, Robert has spoken to tens of thousands of people around the world.
+Robert Bogue has contributed to more than 100 book projects and numerous publishing projects, and has authored 28 books of his own, including #1 Amazon bestseller, The Six Keys to Confident Change Management.
+As an 18-time recipient of the Microsoft MVP award, Robert has spoken to tens of thousands of people around the world.
 Writing about topics from networking and certification to Microsoft applications and business needs, Robert blogs at www.thorprojects.com/blog.

 Zimana’s blog is an AllTop analytics blog, while its @zimanaanalytics was named among the top 100 Twitter accounts for big data discussion according to the Big Data Republic/PeerIndex #BigData100.

 Pierre has provided digital marketing and analytic workshops.
 He has conducted workshops for the City of Chicago Treasurer’s Office as part of the 2014 Small Business Expo (SBE).
 He has also conducted several workshops for the following since the 2014 SBE;

 • A general marketing workshop and panel for General Assembly in Chicago; • CivicBLUE workshops for BlueLacuna, a business incubator in the Pilsen neighborhood of Chicago; CivicBLUE explained the importance of data science for developing community solutions • The DX Summit, a marketing conference hosted by CMS Wire since 2015. • R programming workshop at Interop ITX in Las Vegas (2017) • Analytics workshop for Content Marketing World in Cleveland (2017). • Sentiment Analysis at O’reilly OSCON in Portland Oregon (2018).